cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 This could be done by integrating the full protocol transcript as part of a final explicit key confirmation round (as commonly done by TLS 1.3 as part of the "Finished" messages).
 Alternatively, information on communication rounds preceding the CPace flows can also be integrated as part of the CI field, as this will authenticate the information and will not require both communication partners to keep state information regarding preceding messages in memory until after the CPace run.

-In case of TLS 1.3 {{RFC8446}} it is suggested to integrate Ya into the client-hello message and Yb into the server-hello message.
-Also party identifiers might best be added to the client-hello and server-hello messages as part of extension fields.
-It is recommended to use the full octet stream encoding of the client-hello message as parameter ADa.
-Likewise it is recommended to use the encoding of the server-hello message for the parameter ADb.
-This approach has the drawback that the public points Ya and Yb might show up redundantly duplicated in the hashing operation for
-CPace's transcript strings but has the advantage of simplicity and the advantage that all meta-information in the extension fields within the client- and server hello fields will always become authenticated as part of the ISK.

 ## Calculating a session identifier alongside with the CPace run {#sec-sid-output}